Tourni-Cot® Digit Tourniquet

 Tourni-Cots come individually packaged, sterile, and are latex free.
 Mar-Med minimum order is 1 box of 20 units.

 Digit tourniquets improve care by creating a bloodless field for procedures on fingers and toes.
 A bloodless field allows visualization and careful exploration which is critical to wound management.
-Digit injuries have high complication rates, mostly due to missed injuries with up to 38% of foreign bodies missed on the first visit.
-Additionally, digit tourniquets are known to facilitate the use of tissue adhesives, simplifying care and reducing visits.
+Digit injuries have high complication rates, mostly due to missed injuries with up to 38% of foreign bodies missed on the first visit to the emergency department.
+Additionally, digit tourniquets are known to facilitate the use of tissue adhesives, simplifying care and reducing emergency department visits.
 Improvised methods can apply dangerous pressure levels and even be forgotten in place, sometimes resulting in amputations.
+Our Tourni-Cot comes in four different sizes to fit all sizes of digits from pediatric patients all the way to massive big toes.

 Comparison of Pressures Applied by Digital Tourniquets in the Emergency Department; Shadi Lahham, MS, et al.